fc-io/working-with-alvis-from-ki/README.md

 ### cd to container location

 Alvis has a storage solution called Mimer that is available on both login nodes and the GPU nodes.
+It's very convenient to store everything related to your project in that space.

 ```bash
 cd /mimer/NOBACKUP/groups/<project_id>
 ```

 ### start container

 ```bash
 apptainer shell --nv --bind <path_to_models_on_host>:<path_to_models_in_container> <name_and_path_to_appcontainer>
 ```